zakstucke/42-US-piscine-c/README.md

 # 42-US-piscine-c
-All work from the October piscine in San Francisco.
+All work from the October 2018 piscine.